YuliiaHordiichuk/kottans-frontend/README.md

 </details>

 ## 1.Linux, Command Line, HTTP Tools
-I have not used Linux before so the information was new for me except a few commands which I had known before.
+I have not used Linux before so the information was new for me, except for a few commands which I had known before.
+Besides, I have read articles about HTTP.
+To be honest, they were quite difficult to understand, so I found some additional articles and video explanations.
+After that, the information seems more understandable, but still, I will return to the subject again.

 ### Linux Survival